sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 If you use dependency injection you may have thought that the examples given could be improved with it.

-I completely agree.
+I agree.
 I think dependency injection is awesome, and you're welcome to use it.

 Dependency injection allows us to test using spies instead of mocks, which feels like a nicer and more natural way to test.
-It also allows us to modify aspects of the program through configuration rather than changing hardcoded source code.
+It also allows us to modify aspects of the program in a dedicated layer rather than changing hardcoded source code.

 The reason I didn't use it in the examples is because it's not particularly popular in JavaScript and front end in general (except for Angular).